Tag: dc

 Women’s Festival Spotlight – Natalie Amini

 Natalie Amini is a DC area native and the DC Regional Producer for The Moth.
-When she is not helping DC area locals find their stories on stage, she works Read more
+When she is not helping DC area locals find their stories on stage, she works as a Housing Counselor in Adams Morgan, helping DC locals buy affordable homes in the District.
+Natalie is performing in the Women’s Storytelling Festival‘s two… Read more

 -